Tintswalo-Bilankulu/Tintswalo-Bilankulu/README.md

 ## About Me

 I'm relatively new to coding, but I'm enthusiastic and eager to learn.
 Currently, I'm exploring various programming languages and trying to grasp fundamental concepts.
-My goal is to become proficient in Java, HTML, CSS and Javascript.
+My goal is to become proficient in Java, HTML, Css, Javascript and Python.

 ## Learning Journey